Stairlifts can be fitted to the majority of staircases. Still, there are some circumstances where this isn’t easy.

 The height of your staircase also needs to be considered when deciding on a stairlift.
 This is to ensure no nasty knocks on the head for when the stairlift is in operation!

-However, the width is not the only factor as the height of your staircase or the space between your stairs and ceiling also needs to be considered when deciding on a stairlift.
-This is because there needs to be enough space between the stairs and the ceiling so that the stairlift user doesn’t bang their head whilst on the lift.
-Normally, this is not an issue for people considering getting a stairlift.
-However, the vertical space does need to be taken into account if you are considering a perch stairlift as the lift user will be stood up and therefore will take up more space vertically than a stairlift where the user is sitting down.
+Typically, this is not an issue for people considering a stairlift for their home.
+However, the vertical space needs to be taken into account if you are considering a perch stairlift.
+This is because the lift user will stand up and, therefore, take up more space vertically than a stairlift where the user is sitting down.